You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 2. Ask questions

-One of the best ways to praise children’s work is to ask questions in sincere ways.
-Ask your child how she got all her building blocks together to form a tall tower, or what motivated her to create a puppet.
-Talk about what was the most fun part when creating her chalk drawing, or how she got the ball through the hoops.
+One of the best ways to praise your child is to ask questions in sincere ways.
+Ask her how she got all her building blocks together to form a tall tower or what motivated her to create a puppet.
+Talk about what made creating her chalk drawing fun, or how she got the ball through the hoops.

 Encouraging children is still possible without telling them what to feel or putting an end to their work.

-And the best kinds of questions to ask are open ended ones.
+And ask open ended questions.
 Don’t ask, “That’s beautiful!
 Is that a pirate ship you drew?”
-Instead ask, “Wow, tell me about your painting!”
-This develops the intrinsic motivation that keeps her going and motivates her to try new things, regardless of praise.
+Instead ask, “Wow, tell me about your drawing!”
+This motivates her to try new things, regardless of praise.

 3. Don’t say anything